 Group II base oils are imported from the Red Sea, the U.S. and South Korea.
 Russian Group II grades are reputedly being offered ex tank in Turkey with prices reported to be around €70/t-€120 lower than those from other areas.
 However, this report could find no evidence of any Russian Group II base oils being stored and resold ex tank in any Turkish port.

-Smaller quantities of fully-approved Group III grades from Cartagena refinery in Spain continue to be delivered into Gemlik.
-The base oils are resold on an FCA basis to local blenders.
-Prices are maintained between €1,960/t-€1,995/t FCA.
+Smaller quantities of fully-approved Group III grades from Cartagena, Spain, continue to be delivered into Gemlik and resold on an FCA basis to local blenders.
+Prices for these are unchanged at €1,960/t-€1,995/t, on an FCA basis.
 It has not been confirmed if the seller is SK Enmove or Repsol.

 Middle East

 Iranian proxies in Lebanon, Gaza and Yemen continue to wage war against Israel, with drone and rockets constantly crossing into northern Israel.
-Israel have said that they are at war on a number of fronts, Lebanon, Gaza, Yemen and the West Bank, and now directly with Iran.
+Israel has said that they are at war on a number of fronts, Lebanon, Gaza, Yemen and the West Bank, and now directly with Iran.

 Sources in the U.A.E. have commented following the Israeli raid into Iran and are convinced to carry on trade and business as normally as possible.
-Certainly some of the ties between Iranian base oil producers and importers in U.A.E. are being questioned, with some players deciding not to become involved with importing Iranian base oils or rubber process oils, which were staple imports and exports for companies based in the U.A.E., in Hamriyah and Ras Al Khaimah.
+Certainly some of the ties between Iranian base oil producers and importers in the U.A.E. are being questioned, with some players deciding not to become involved with importing Iranian base oils or rubber process oils, which were staple imports and exports for companies based in the U.A.E., in Hamriyah and Ras Al Khaimah.

-Prices for imported Group I base oils arriving into Middle East Gulf ports, predominantly into U.A.E., are taken lower at around $1,020/t-$1,055/t for SN150.
-SN500 is currently being assessed at between $1,045/t-$1,100/t and bright stock at $1,155/t-$1,200/t.
-All basis CIF/CFR U.A.E. ports.
+Prices for imported Group I base oils arriving into Middle East Gulf ports, predominantly into U.A.E., are taken lower at around $1,020/t-$1,055/t for SN150, $1,045/t-$1,100/t for SN500 and $1,155/t-$1,200/t for bright stock, all on a CIF/CFR basis ex U.A.E. ports.
 These prices refer to imports from Thailand, Indonesia, India and Singapore.

 Russian base oils continue to arrive into Hamriyah port in U.A.E., with reports of a vessel carrying around 15,000 tons of Russian grades.
 This quantity has been loaded on a ship-to-ship basis at anchorage off Hamriyah.
-The vessel, ‘FPMC 35’ has sailed from Middle East Gulf and is now en route to Apapa, Lagos.
+The vessel, FPMC 35, has sailed from the Middle East Gulf and is now en route to Apapa, Lagos.
 There is no other port of call listed for the voyage, hence the call to Al Jubail in Saudi Arabia may have been for bunkering for the long voyage and ballasting following discharge of the cargo.

 This cargo has been sold by an international trader to Nigerian receivers, with the cargo arriving towards the end of November, or even beginning of December, depending on weather en route.